-- Spend less on candy.
-Sure, Halloween wouldn’t be Halloween without lots of candy.
-But instead of buying several smaller bags of candy, buy in bulk at your discount warehouse store.
-You’ll be able to hand out more candy at the door without feeling guilty for what you’ve spent.
+- Spend less on candy: Sure, Halloween wouldn’t be Halloween without lots of candy.
+But instead of buying several smaller bags of candy, buy it in bulk at your discount warehouse store.
+You’ll be able to hand out more candy at the door without feeling guilty about what you’ve spent.

-- Don’t buy costumes, make them.
-Take the kids to the store and have them pick out a scary mask, buy some cloth for a cape, sew some Halloween-themed cutouts on it, and you’ll have a Halloween costume fast as you can say “Boo”!
-For other ideas, go online and look for DIY Halloween costumes to spark some new ideas.
+- Don’t buy costumes, make them: Take the kids to the store and have them pick out a scary mask, buy some cloth for a cape, sew some Halloween-themed cutouts on it, and you’ll have a Halloween costume fast as you can say “Boo”!
+If you’re feeling crafty, go online and look for DIY Halloween costumes to spark some new ideas.

-- Look for inexpensive decorations.
-If you have a surplus or dollar store in your town, drop in to see what they have.
+- Look for inexpensive decorations: If you have a surplus or dollar store in your town, drop in to see what they have.
 You may find a little here and a little elsewhere – Halloween decorations are everywhere this time of year, so keep your eyes open for the best deal.
-And on November 1, go shopping for next year’s decorations.
-Halloween is one holiday that won’t go out of style.
+On November 1, go shopping for next year’s decorations.
+Halloween is one holiday that won’t go out of style!